ArmandoDLaRosa/SCAR__Data_EDA/README.md

 ## What is this repo?
 ---
-  This repo compiles my exploration of the data about Icebergs made available by  SCAR
+  This repo compiles my exploration and use of the data made available by the [SCAR](https://www.scar.org/about-us/members/detailed-information/) regarding topics like:
+  * Icebergs

 ## Setup Documentation
 ---